A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The model metric

-By \cref{lem:Schauder-estimate-Holder}, the sequence $u_i$ is bounded below in the $C^0$-norm, i.e. there is a constant $c > 0$ and a sequence $x_i \in \hat{M}$ such that $|u_i(x_i)| > c$.
-Depending on the behaviour of $x_i$, we have the following 4 cases to consider: \begin{enumerate} \item The sequence $x_i$ converges up to a subsequence to a point $x$ inside the interior region. \item The sequence $x_i$ converges up to a subsequence to a point $x$ inside a boundary region, but not does not converge to a point in $\Sigma$. \item The sequence $x_i$ stays inside a neck region. \item The sequence $x_i$ converges up to a subsequence to a point $x$ that lies on the singular set $\Sigma$. \end{enumerate} For each case, we will reach a contradiction using the following steps: \begin{enumerate} \item Modify the sequence $u_i$ into a new sequence that is defined on some fixed limiting space. \item Use Arzela--Ascoli to show that this new sequence converges up to a subsequence to some $u_\infty$.
-Use local elliptic regularity to show that $u_\infty$ is non-zero a harmonic function. \item Show that on the limiting space there is no non-zero harmonic function.\\ \end{enumerate}
+By \cref{lem:Schauder-estimate-Holder}, on a compact set $K \subset \hat{M}$ the sequence $u_i$ is bounded below in the $C^0$-norm, i.e. there is a constant $c > 0$ and a sequence $x_i \in K$ such that $|u_i(x_i)| > c$.
+Depending on the behaviour of $x_i$, we have the following 3 cases to consider: \begin{enumerate} \item The sequence $x_i$ converges up to a subsequence to a point $x$ inside the interior region. \item The sequence $x_i$ converges up to a subsequence to a point $x$ inside a boundary region, but not does not converge to a point in $\Sigma$. \item The sequence $x_i$ stays inside a neck region. \end{enumerate} For each case, we will reach a contradiction using the following steps: \begin{enumerate} \item Modify the sequence $u_i$ into a new sequence that is defined on some fixed limiting space. \item Use Arzela--Ascoli to show that this new sequence converges up to a subsequence to some $u_\infty$.
+Use local elliptic regularity to show that $u_\infty$ is non-zero a harmonic function. \item Show that on the limiting space there is no non-zero harmonic function. \end{enumerate}

 \textbf{Case 1: $x_i$ converges up to a subsequence to $x$ in the interior region.} \\ \textit{Step 1}: For any $t > 0$, let $N_t \subset \hat{M}$ be the union of the interior and neck regions and assume that the necks on $N_t$ have length $t$.
 By keeping the interior region fixed, we can view $N_{t_1}$ is a subset of $N_{t_2}$ if $t_1 < t_2$.
 Hence, we can define $N_\infty$ as the union of $N_{s_i}$, which is the interior space and an infinite long neck.
 We pick $N_\infty$ as our limiting space.
-The metric $g_{s_i}|_{N_{s_i}}$ induces a metric on $N_\infty$ and because this metric has cylindrical ends, we use the standard H\"older norm\footnote{Note that this is equivalent to the conformally rescaled H\"older norm, as $\tilde{r} $ is constant on any neck region.} on $N_\infty$. \\
+The metric $g_{s_i}|_{N_{s_i}}$ induces a metric on $N_\infty$ and because this metric has cylindrical ends, we use the standard H\"older norm on $N_\infty$. \\